Relaxation of some Covid-19 restrictions agreed by Northern Ireland Executive

 From the same date, dancing and indoor standing events can resume, and in workplaces the requirement for offices to take reasonable measures for two-metre social distancing will also be removed.

-The legal requirement for Covid certification will continue in nightclubs and indoor unseated or partially seated events with 500 or more.
+The legal requirement for Covid certification will continue in nightclubs, and indoor unseated or partially-seated events with 500 people or more.

 For other settings the certification will no longer be required but its use encouraged.